Nimira43/3D-Image-Slider/Machine-Learning-Framework.md

 ###### Modelling: Choosing the appropriate algorithms and models.
 This could range from simple linear regression to more complex deep learning models, depending on the problem's complexity and data size.

-###### Experimentation: Conducting experiments to optimize the model.
+###### Experimentation: Conducting experiments to optimise the model.
 This involves hyperparameter tuning, cross-validation, and trying different model architectures to find the best fit.

 ## 3. Deployment:
 ###### Once you have a model that performs well, the next step is to deploy it into production.
 This involves: